onurkanbakirci/react-native-companim/README.md

 ```
 Code explanation:
     You can specify style of the all of three button whatever you want.You can also specify child components of the buttons
-  You can also specify:
+  You can also specify:<br/>
----direction  value which is movement direction for all buttons
+- direction  value which is movement direction for all buttons<br/>
----tension value
+- tension value <br/>
----friction value
+- friction value<br/>
----delay value which is waiting time before animation
+- delay value which is waiting time before animation<br/>
----middleButtonPixel value which is pixel that you want to move for middle button
+- middleButtonPixel value which is pixel that you want to move for middle button<br/>
----lastButtonPixel value which is pixel that you want to move for last button
+- lastButtonPixel value which is pixel that you want to move for last button<br/>
----firstButtonChilds value which is components that you want set inside of the button
+- firstButtonChilds value which is components that you want set inside of the button<br/>
----secondButtonChilds value which is components that you want set inside of the button
+- secondButtonChilds value which is components that you want set inside of the button<br/>
----lastButtonChilds value which is components that you want set inside of the button
+- lastButtonChilds value which is components that you want set inside of the button<br/>
----firstButtonStyle value which is style of the button
+- firstButtonStyle value which is style of the button<br/>
----middleButtonStyle value which is style of the button
+- middleButtonStyle value which is style of the button<br/>
----lastButtonStyle  value which is style of the button
+- lastButtonStyle  value which is style of the button<br/>

 |   prop   |     #default     |
 | :-----:   | :--------------: |